Hazardous Chemical Storage

 Radioactive materials require special measures and normally special licensing for use.
 Please refer to Radioactive Materials License Requirements for more information.

-In general, consult the MSDS forms for individual hazardous chemicals to determine the best way to store them safely.
+In general, consult the SDS forms for individual hazardous chemicals to determine the best way to store them safely.
 If you have additional questions, please contact the Environmental Management department.